Automatic Dependent Surveillance–Broadcast: Description

-The system relies on two avionics components aboard each aircraft: a high-integrity satellite navigation source (i.e. GPS or other certified GNSS receiver) and a datalink (the ADS-B unit).
+The ADS-B Out system relies on two avionics components aboard each aircraft: a high-integrity satellite navigation source (i.e. GPS or other certified GNSS receiver) and a datalink (the ADS-B unit).
 There are several types of certified ADS-B data links, but the most common ones operate at 1090 MHz, essentially a modified Mode S transponder, or at 978 MHz.
 The FAA would like to see aircraft that operate exclusively below 18000 ft use the 978 MHz link, as this will alleviate congestion of the 1090 MHz frequency.
 To obtain ADS-B Out capability at 1090 MHz, user-operators can install a new transponder or modify an existing transponder if the manufacturer offers an ADS-B upgrade (plus install a certified GNSS position source if one is not already present).

 Benefits

 ADS-B provides many benefits to both pilots and air traffic control that improve both the safety and efficiency of flight.

 When using an ADS-B In system, a pilot is able to view traffic information about surrounding aircraft if those aircraft are equipped with ADS-B Out.
-This information includes altitude, heading, speed, and distance to aircraft.
-In addition to receiving position reports from ADS-B Out participants, in the US, TIS-B can provide position reports on non ADS-B Out-equipped aircraft if suitable ground equipment and ground radar exist.
+This information includes altitude, heading, speed, and distance to the aircraft.
+In addition to receiving position reports from ADS-B Out participants, in the US, TIS-B can provide position reports on non-ADS-B Out-equipped aircraft if suitable ground equipment and ground radar exist.
 ADS-R re-transmits ADS-B position reports between UAT and 1090 MHz frequency bands.

 Aircraft equipped with universal access transceiver (UAT) ADS-B In technology will be able to receive weather reports, and in the US, weather radar through flight information service-broadcast (FIS-B), which also transmits readable flight information such as temporary flight restrictions (TFRs) and NOTAMs.

 ADS-B ground stations are significantly cheaper to install and operate compared to primary and secondary radar systems used by air traffic control for aircraft separation and control.

 Unlike some alternative in-flight weather services currently being offered commercially, there will be no subscription fees to use ADS-B services or its various benefits in the US.
 The aircraft owner will pay for the equipment and installation, while the Federal Aviation Administration (FAA) will pay for administering and broadcasting all the services related to the technology.

 Safety

 Situational awareness

 ADS-B makes flying significantly safer for the aviation community by providing pilots with improved situational awareness.
-Pilots in an ADS-B In equipped cockpit will have the ability to see, on their in-cockpit flight display, other traffic operating in the airspace as well as access to clear and detailed weather information.
+Pilots in an ADS-B In equipped cockpit will have the ability to see, on their in-cockpit flight display, other traffic operating in the airspace and have access to clear and detailed weather information.
 They will also be able to receive pertinent updates ranging from temporary flight restrictions to runway closings.